harvardinformatics/snpArcher/README.md

 ```

 ### 2.)
 Set values of important variables
 Witin this directory a file named `config.yaml` stores many variables, including the location of files (e.g. reference genome) as well as file suffixes (e.g. forward read data end in "\_1.fastq.gz").
-The top section of `config.yaml` contains the variables that *need* to be changed, and notes within this file describe these variables.
+The top section of `config.yaml` contains the variables that *need* to be changed, and comments within this file describe these variables.

 #### 2b.)
 Parameterize algorithm to split up genome (most complicated bit, may need to simplify)
 `config.yaml` also contains two variables to define genomic intervals for parallel processing:

 1. minNmer: the minimum length of an Nmer used to define the beginning/end of an interval.
 Generally, smaller values (e.g. 200bp) will create many smaller intervals whereas larger ones (e.g. 2kb) will create fewer larger intervals.
-However,the number of intervals completely depends on the assembly and the distribution of Nmers.
+However,the number of intervals completely depends on the reference genome assembly and its distribution of Nmers.
 Values from 500bp to 2kb are a good place to start

 2. maxIntervalLen: the maximum length of a genomic interval allowed.
-This ensures that, whatever minNmer value is used, intervals never exceed a certain value, which can significantly slow down the workflow.
+This value ensures that whatever minNmer value is specified above, intervals never exceed a certain value, as this can significantly slow down the workflow (taking weeks instead of days for GATK).
 The best value to choose for this may depend on how many samples you have, but values above 15Mb may be a good place to start.

 If you specify a minNmer value that does not sufficiently break up the genome -- creating intervals larger than maxIntervalLen -- the workflow will halt and show you the maximum interval length it found for various Nmers in the genome.
 With these data you can adjust the parameters accordingly.

 ### 3.)
 Set the resources to request for various steps
-The `resources.yaml` file may be changed to increase the amount of requested memory or the number of threads for the steps that support multi-threading.
-Not all steps in th workflows are included here, so these use the default amount of resources. **NOTE**: if they fail, these steps get resubmitted with (*attempt number*)\*(initial memory).
+The `resources.yaml` file may be changed to increase the amount of requested memory (in Megabytes) or the number of threads for the steps that support multi-threading.
+Not all steps in the workflows are included here, so these use the default amount of resources. **NOTE**: if they fail, these steps get resubmitted with (*attempt number*)\*(initial memory).

 ### 4.)
 Submit workflow(s)!
-After updating the config.yaml file, you may now run one of the workflows, which gets submitted as a job that itself submits many jobs.
+After updating the config.yaml file, you may now run one of the workflows, which gets submitted as a job that itself submits many jobs (max of 1000, may be changed).
 If you are running the fastq -> BAM workflow, simply type the following on the command line to submit this workflow as a job:
 ```
 sbatch run_fastq2bam.sh
 ```